gabrielsf-dev/Social-links-page-project/README.md

 ## 🧠 What I Practiced

-- Semantic HTML structure
+- Building a simple landing page
-- CSS styling and layout techniques
+- Structuring social media links with HTML
-- Project folder organization (images, fonts, etc.)
+- Styling buttons and layout with CSS
-- (Optional) Responsive design basics
+- Organizing assets (images, fonts, etc.)

 ---